Range Map

 • Counter-Rotating Engines: Mirrored TIO-540 / LTIO-540 propellers eliminate the critical-engine handling problem that plagued the earlier Navajo, reducing single-engine accident severity and simplifying training.

-• Operator Support: Nearly 1,825 built and decades of Part 135 service mean parts, mechanics, and type-experienced instructors are widely available, a meaningful advantage over rarer cabin-class twins.
+• Operator Support: Nearly 1,825 built and decades of Part 135 service mean parts, mechanics, and type-experienced instructors are widely available, an advantage over rarer cabin-class twins.

 Trade-offs